 - your disability prevented you from learning a second language

 - you were advised not to take a second language for disability-related reasons.

 Documentation of your disability is required.
 If you wish to apply for a second-language exemption, please complete the second-language entrance exemption form.
 Please note: This entrance requirement does not apply to students on the Okanagan campus.

 To find out more about eligibility for special consideration, please visit the Centre for Accessibility website.

 - Download this form if you wish to apply for a course exemption for disability reasons.

 If you do not meet the competitive admission academic standard for a faculty but are close to it, you may apply for special admission consideration for most undergraduate degrees.

 You must demonstrate that you have been unable to meet the competitive standard due to disability-related circumstances such as a lack of accommodations for a particular disability, or a relapse or temporary worsening of a disability.

 You will still need to demonstrate satisfactory academic performance following recovery.
 The presence of a disability alone does not qualify you for special admission consideration.

-See the application form below and submit no later than the application deadline of your program.
-You may contact Access & Diversity for more information.
+See the application form below and submit no later than the application deadline of your degree.
+You may contact the Disability Resource Centre on the Okanagan campus or the Centre for Accessibility on the Vancouver campus for more information.